 The distinction is sharpest in federal contracting, and that's also where I see the most confusion.

-GovCon firms in the growth stage (call it ~$10M to $500M in revenue) are almost always program-heavy and infrastructure-light.
+GovCon firms in the growth stage are almost always program-heavy and infrastructure-light.
 They grew by winning work, which was the right priority at the time.
 The back office never caught up.
-HR is reactive.
-Finance is somebody's spreadsheet.
-IT is a pile of tools nobody integrated.
-Compliance is a prayer.
+HR runs reactive, finance lives in somebody's spreadsheet, IT is a pile of tools nobody ever integrated, and compliance is mostly a prayer.
 The org chart is whatever happened to be standing when the music stopped.

 These companies don't need a COO.
 They already have people who can execute programs; that's how they got here.
 What they need is somebody who can build the organizational infrastructure to support the growth they've already achieved and the growth they're planning for.
 That's the CAO seat, and in most of these firms it doesn't exist.